mundyreimer/mundyreimer.github.io/_posts/2018-11-21-representation-notation-thought.md

 *It would take two world wars, Japanese suppression of the language, and a division of the country before Kim Il-Sung declared it the official script of North Korea, banning hanja in 1949.
 A new name had been given to it: 한글 han geul, literally “great script”.*

-*South Korea held out with its hanja (now in serious decline) for a few decades longer, but in the 1990s, after five and a half centuries, Sejong’s Hangul became the official alphabet."*
+*South Korea held out with its hanja (now in serious decline) for a few decades longer, but in the 1990s, after five and a half centuries, Sejong’s Hangul became the official alphabet."*[^3]

 -----